ASIA WEEK NEW YORK EXHIBITION

 To learn more, click here.

-China Institute Calligraphy and Music Meetup
+China Institute Calligraphy, Music & Mandarin Meetup

 Step into a world where tradition meets artistry, and ancient culture resonates with the busy life in New York City!
 China Institute in America cordially invites you to this monthly program for a mesmerizing evening of traditional Chinese music and the enchanting world of calligraphy.